 Julian Assange: No More Secrets, No More LiesThink Inc.Seymour CentreSydney, AUSFebruary 18, 2017 Julian Assange.
-A controversional figure and divisive subject.
-For some, an intense, driven and valiant campaigner for transparency, the democratization of information and justice when it comes to what governments should and should not do, enabling the ... read more
+A controversial figure and divisive subject.
+For some, an intense, driven and valiant campaigner for transparency, the equal access to information and constitutionality when it comes to what executive arm of our political practice ... read more

 Posted Feb.
 21, 2017, 8:18 a.m.

 Wil WagnerOxford Art FactorySydney, AUSFebruary 19, 2017 As the frontman, singer, lyricist, guitarist and keyboardist of The Smith Street Band -- an allusion to Bruce Springsteen and the E Street Band –- the name meaning to encapsulate an iconic Melbourne street, which also happened to be along an iconic Melbourne ... read more

 Acid Haus by United CellarsAustralian Design CentreSydney, AUSFebruary 16, 2017 The wines the sturdy, late-ripening white grape Riesling, at times referred to as the “king of grapes” and one of the most aromatic wine varieties in the world, are based on, is very high in acid often not seldomly likened ... read more

 Posted Feb.
 18, 2017, 10:25 a.m.

 TEDxSydneySalon International Towers, BarangarooFebruary 15, 2017 TEDxSydneySalons are the smaller, smart relatives of the TedX events offering intimate, evening events combining talks, films and music.
 Designed to spark discussion and debate, TEDxSydneySalons are a great forum to exchange ideas and kickstart collaborations.
 The February 2017 incarnation investigated the theme of ... read more